CommanderStorm/ansible-arch-setup/README.md

 # DONT use this config.
-It  is verrry personal and you will not like my preferences.
+It is verrrry personal and thus poorly documented.
+# You will not like my preferences.
 Use the parent-projet instead

 ## single